codeuniversity/code-idp/docs/how-to-register-a-component.md

-# How to register a component and define service dependency and RTO
+# How to register a component and define service dependency

 ## Register a new service(component)